morauszkia/coding-notes/python/basics.md

 ### Variable names

-In Python variable names may consist of small and capital letters, nmbers, and the underscore (`_`), but cannot start with a number.
+In Python variable names may consist of small and capital letters, numbers, and the underscore (`_`), but cannot start with a number.
 Variable names are _case sensitive_.

 The convention is to use the snake_case for variable names.
 Constants tend to have names in SCREAMING_SNAKE_CASE.
 Other casing (e.g. camelCase, PascalCase) is acceptable, but not Pythonic, while kebab-case in invalid.